projectcontour/contour/design/ingressroute-design.md

 ### Disable v1beta1.Ingress

 In the scenario where teams want to utilize the `IngressRoute` CRD it may be beneficial to disable Contour from processing `Ingress` resources.
-This can be accomplished by passing the `--disable-k8s-ingress` flag.
+This can be accomplished by restricting users via RBAC from having permissions to create these types of resources.

 ## Reporting status